A new mobile game is on the app market that attempts to answer a question many drivers have today: “My car does what?”

 At the end of each level, you’ll see your score, how many questions you got right, and how many visitors you helped.
 Play again for a better score to get more upgrades and continue playing to see what other safety features your customers can try out.

 There is a place in Pensacola, Florida, where the passion and the ability to restore autos of all makes and years still thrives after 68 years: Gross & Son Paint and Body Shop.
-If you have a gem that needs restoring or if your regular vehicle is in need of collision repair or some automotive detailing, come see the kingpins of paint and body at Gross & Son.
+If you have a gem that needs restoring or if your regular vehicle is in need of collision repair or some automotive detailing, come see the kingpins of collision repair at Gross & Son.